 MasterChef Australia is a massive success in the land down under and all over the world.
-This season, we’ll see some grade-A cooking as all the participants are well-established chefs and previous contestants, who have returned to claim the MasterChef title, as well as A$250,000.
+This season, we’ll see some grade-A cooking as all the participants are hungry for the MasterChef title, as well as A$250,000.

 However, for those who will watch online from abroad, the streaming platforms airing the show are geo-blocked outside their respective regions.
 Therefore, you’ll need a premium VPN or Smart DNS to avoid restrictions and follow MasterChef Australia from anywhere.

-Do you think the new judges can follow in the footsteps of their beloved predecessors?
+Do you think the new contestants can bring some fresh cooking action to our screens?
 Tell us what you think in the comment box below.